allan-tulane/sp23-recitation-01-TylerSimms/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of 'key' for 'linear_search' is the final list element or a value that is not in the list at all because the function has to search the entire list.
+The worst case input value of 'key' for 'binary_search' is a value that is not in the list at all.
+If the value is not in the list, the function is guaranteed to perform the maximum number of searches.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input value of 'key' for 'linear_search' is the first list element because the function only has to search one element.
+The best case input value of 'key' for 'binary_search' is the middle list element because this element is the first one that the function searches.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.